centre-for-humanities-computing/minerva/README.md

 ### Need-to-haves:
 - Use of itiner-e.org domain name
+    - access / ownership
 - Long-term stability of resource
+    - funding
 - Stable URI’s for entities
+    - url/uuid?
 - Places linkable to Pleiades URI’s
+    - access
 - Online database with road segments as core entities
 - Hosted on secure backed up space accessible by project collaborators only
+    - funding
 - Read/write access by project members
-- Ability to upload shapefiles in which rows represent road segments
+- Ability to upload shapefiles in which rows represent road segmentsx
+    - private encoding. decoder?
 - Automatic mapping of attributes of road segments to relevant fields in database
+    - geolocation mapper?
 - Visualisation of road segments in database on webmap
+    - webmap? project between map geometries. geometry translation map?
 - Map-based query of data to select, visualize, export subsets
 - Avoid need for additional steps when uploading data collected offline to online data management platform
+    - data models?
 - Map-based, text-based and field-based query of data.
 - Export of subsets in spatial and tabular formats.

 ### Nice-to-haves:
 - Canonical network that can be querried (i.e. route planner)
 - Transformation of subsets into graph data
+    - subset data models?
 - Exciting interactive GUI

 d)	outcome and ultimate goal